JamesSto/jump-directory/README.md

 can specify it as a command line argument

 ```
-./setup/setup.sh
+sudo ./setup/setup.sh
 ```

-Finally, restart your session or source your bashrc `source ~/.bashrc` to complete the setup.
+Finally, restart your session to complete the setup.

 And you're done!
-Start navigating your filesystem as you normally would - the longer that `jd` is installed on your system, the more useful to you it becomes
+Start navigating your filesystem as you normally would - the longer that `jd` is installed on your system, the more useful to you it becomes.

 ## Contributing